 Flower Guild – The Flower Guild creates floral designs for Sunday services.
 The members are on a rotating schedule and there are seven leaders who have the responsibility of planning the design and purchasing materials.
 The leaders work with the other members on Saturday mornings, and together create the altar arrangements.
 The flowers are then delivered to shut-ins or hospitalized parishioners by the clergy.
 Contact: Cathy Ruff

-Layreaders read the first lesson and lead the Psalm of our Sunday Scripture.
+Layreaders read scripture and lead prayers during the worship service.
 This is an important ministry that requires commitment and time for practicing the readings prior to the scripture being read on Sunday.
-The layreader also offers the prayers of the people bringing before God the needs of others.
-Contact: The Rev. Emily Mellott
+Contact: Joan Dighton or Mother Emily Mellott

 Eucharistic Ministers are lay persons who are authorized to take the Consecrated Elements in a timely manner following a Celebration of the Holy Eucharist to members of the congregation who by reason of illness or infirmity are unable to be present at the Celebration.
-Contact: The Rev. Leslie Mazzacano
+Contact: Mother Emily Mellott or Mother Angie Cipolla

 Acolytes carry the cross and candles in the Processional, the Gospel Reading, the Offertory, and the Recessional.
 They also have duties during the Holy Eucharist and other parts of the service.
 We encourage our youth who are in Fifth Grade and up to consider becoming an Acolyte.
-Contact: The Rev. Leslie Mazzacano
+Contact: Mother Angie Cipolla

 Ushers are usually the first official representatives of the church that people meet when they arrive.
+Ushers assist in the smooth running of the service, helping people find seats, navigate communion, and feel welcome.
 The ushers’ attitude, words, demeanor, and body language all speak a message to God’s worshiper.
-Adults and youth in high school are welcome to be ushers.
 Contact: Steve Yocum